atolye15/checklist/checklists/testing-push-notifications.md

 Take care of the modals and try to test each screen.

 - [ ] Check the notification while app is on background
-Notification wording might be changed while app is on background.
-Check the wording if it is same with related Jira issue or not.
+Notification wording might change while the app is running on background.
+Check the wording whether it's the same as related Jira issue or not.

-- [ ] Check the notification is still coming while app is closed
+- [ ] Check to see if the user still gets the expected notification even when the app is closed

-- [ ] Do all test on both IOS and Android devices
+- [ ] Apply the tests on both iOS and Android devices

 - [ ] Try to test all different notifications